-Tenor Brian Gill, D.M.A., Certificate in Vocology, and 2011 Van L. Lawrence Fellowship winner, is associate professor of voice at the Indiana University Jacobs School of Music.
+Tenor Brian Gill is professor of music in voice at the Indiana University Jacobs School of Music.
 He was previously music associate professor/director of vocal pedagogy at New York University’s (NYU) Steinhardt School and Voice Center (Langone Medical Center).

-A sought-after master clinician/guest lecturer, Gill has taught/presented for the New York Singing Teachers’ Association (NYSTA), U.S. Army Soldier’s Chorus, South Carolina Governor's School, NYU’s Communicative Sciences and Disorders, New York Voice Study Group, the Los Angeles and the Michigan National Association of Teachers of Singing, The Fall Voice Conference, The Voice Foundation, The National Center for Voice and Speech, Acoustical Society of America, Physiology and Acoustics of Singing conference, Pan-European Voice Conference, OPERA America, and Johan Sundberg’s Science of the Singing Voice course.
+A sought-after master clinician/guest lecturer, Gill has taught/presented for the New York Singing Teachers’ Association (NYSTA), U.S. Army Soldier’s Chorus, South Carolina Governor's School, NYU’s Communicative Sciences and Disorders, New York Voice Study Group, the Los Angeles and the Michigan National Association of Teachers of Singing, Fall Voice Conference, Voice Foundation, National Center for Voice and Speech, Acoustical Society of America, Physiology and Acoustics of Singing Conference, Pan-European Voice Conference, OPERA America, and Johan Sundberg’s “Science of the Singing Voice” course.

-Abroad, Gill has taught in France, Germany, Portugal, Sweden, Czech Republic, and South Korea.
-His students perform throughout the United States and abroad, including at The Metropolitan Opera, New York City Opera, English National Opera, Sante Fe Opera, Chicago Lyric Opera, Houston Grand Opera, Dallas Opera, The Royal Opera House, LA Opera, San Francisco Opera, On and Off Broadway, in Broadway national/international tours, The Soldiers’ Chorus, and many regional theaters in the United States and abroad.
-He has been published in VOICEPrints (NYSTA official journal), Logopedics, Phoniatrics, Vocology, and Journal of Voice.
+Additionally, Gill has taught in France, Germany, Portugal, Sweden, Czech Republic, and South Korea.
+His students perform throughout the United States and abroad, including at the Metropolitan Opera, New York City Opera, English National Opera, Santa Fe Opera, Lyric Opera of Chicago, Houston Grand Opera, Dallas Opera, Royal Opera House, LA Opera, San Francisco Opera, On and Off Broadway, in Broadway national/international tours, the Soldiers’ Chorus, and many regional theaters around the globe.